daniel-gomm/CoDy/README.md

-# CF-TGNNExplainer - Counterfactual explanations for predictions by Temporal Graph Neural Networks
+# CoDy - Counterfactual Explainer for Models on Dynamic Graphs

-This repository contains the code for CF-TGNNExplainer.
+This repository contains the code for CoDy.
 This README details how the project is structured, how the project is used and extensible, and how to reproduce the results.

-## 1. Install CFTGNNExplainer
+## 1. Install CoDy
-To use the project or to reproduce the results you need to first install the CF-TGNNExplainer package.
+To use the project or to reproduce the results you need to first install the CoDy package.

 To install the package run the following: